-Neither the American Society of Anesthesiologists164 nor the SIS165 recommend routine sedation for facet blocks, with scenarios that might warrant sedation including the need to lie still for prolonged periods of time (eg, a bilateral procedure in a patient with obesity with altered anatomy, difficulty lying prone secondary to pain) and debilitating anxiety.
-In contrast, 2009 guidelines by the ASIPP166 that predated the randomized cross-over study by Cohen et al160 (ie, they considered only the earlier studies by Manchikanti et al) found sedation with midazolam or fentanyl had minimal effect on the evaluation of cervical and lumbar facet joint pain when stringent cut-off values were used.
+Neither the American Society of Anesthesiologists nor the SIS recommend routine sedation for facet blocks, with scenarios that might warrant sedation including the need to lie still for prolonged periods of time (eg, a bilateral procedure in a patient with obesity with altered anatomy, difficulty lying prone secondary to pain) and debilitating anxiety.
+In contrast, 2009 guidelines by the ASIPP that predated the randomized crossover study by Cohen et al (ie, they considered only the earlier studies by Manchikanti et al) found sedation with midazolam or fentanyl had minimal effect on the evaluation of cervical and lumbar facet joint pain when stringent cut-off values were used.

 Overall, we conclude that sedation should not be routinely administered for diagnostic or prognostic facet injections in the absence of reasonable indications.
-When sedation is used, patients should be educated on the increased risk of a falsepositive block, and the lowest doses of short-acting sedatives, ideally without opioids, should be given; grade B evidence, lowto-moderate level of certainty.
+When sedation is used, patients should be educated on the increased risk of a false-positive block, and the lowest doses of short-acting sedatives, ideally without opioids, should be given; grade B evidence, low-to-moderate level of certainty.